risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### Use the Maxwell's daemon

-#### Configure MySQL and run Maxwell's daemon
+#### Run Maxwell's daemon

-You need to configure MySQL and run Maxwell's daemon to convert data changes to Kafka topics.
+After setting up MySQL, you need to run Maxwell's daemon to convert data changes to Kafka topics.
 For details, see the [Quick Start](https://maxwells-daemon.io/quickstart/) from Maxwell's Daemon.

 #### Create a materialized source connection using the Kafka connector